 Water Conservation Watering Schedule and Restrictions

 The City of Yreka is currently implementing Stage 2 “Water Alert” of the City’s Water Shortage Contingency Plan due to drought related mandatory water restrictions imposed by the State on outdoor irrigation and other water-related activities.
-Water customers will be notified of changes in City water conservation measures as information becomes available on the requirements of this new regulation.
+Water customers will be notified of changes in City water conservation measures as new information becomes available.

 ***The information in this document is correct, with the exception of the watering schedule.
 For the current schedule, see the text to the right.